percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Additionally, this solution framework uses the following conventions, terms and acronyms:

-E2E (End-to-End): Communications from one endpoint through one or more Media Distribution Devices to the endpoint at the other end.
+End-to-End (E2E): Communications from one endpoint through one or more Media Distribution Devices to the endpoint at the other end.

-HBH (Hop-by-Hop): Communications between an endpoint and an Media Distribution Device or between Media Distribution Devices.
+Hop-by-Hop (HBH): Communications between an endpoint and an Media Distribution Device or between Media Distribution Devices.

 Endpoint: An RTP flow terminating entity that has possession of E2E